GLOBAL MARKETS-Stocks rebound but head for worst January since 2016

 Data out on Sunday showed China's factory activity slowed in January as a resurgence of COVID-19 cases and tough lockdowns hit production and demand.

+Government bond yields in the United States held below recent highs US2YT=RR, US10YT=RR while in Germany the benchmark 10-year bond yield DE10YT=RR edged back above 0%.

-Government bond yields held steady as the rebound in stocks limited demand for the safe-haven assets.
-Yields have jumped this year in anticipation of a faster rate of rate rises in 2022 but the rally in longer-term yields has paused in the past week.
+Yields have jumped this year in anticipation of a faster rate of rate rises in 2022.

 Markets have swung to pricing in five hikes from the Federal Reserve this year to 1.25% 0#FF:, though investors still see rates peaking at a historically low 1.75%-2.0%.
 FEDWATCH